Ferlab-Ste-Justine/terraform-provider-etcd/README.md

 - roles
 - users
 - keys
+- key prefixes (to specify all the key/value pairs under a given prefix declaratively under a single terraform resource)
 - range scoped states (to manage deletion of application states scoped by key ranges)
 - synchronized key prefixes
 - synchronized directory